ayeletperes/network_graph_based_association_rules/README.md

 - Clone the repo
 - cd to the repo directory
-- Install requirements with pip install requirements.txt
+- Install the requirements with `pip install -r requirements.txt`

 you can run the module with a command line as described below